denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

-It happens because of when primitive doesn't have a prototype, it will be wrapped in a wrapper object using `ToObject` method.
+This happens because when something doesn't have a prototype, it will be wrapped into a wrapper object using the `ToObject` method.
 So, step-by-step:

 ```js
 (1).__proto__ // -> [Number: 0]